 A tortoise's bony shell is covered with a layer of scutes (plates, shields, scales).
 These scutes do not correspond in size or shape to the bones below them.
 Scute attributes can be used to identify tortoises.

-A typical tortoise (land turtle) has 5 vertebrals, 4 right and left costals, 11 right and left marginals, 1 nuchal scute, and 1 supracaudal scute.
+Carapace scutes (top) -- A typical tortoise (land turtle) has 5 vertebrals, 4 right and left costals, 11 right and left marginals, 1 nuchal scute, and 1 supracaudal scute.

-A typical tortoise has a pair of gulars, a pair of humerals, a pair of pectorals, a pair of abdominals, a pair of femorals, and a pair of anal scutes.
+Plastron scutes (belly) -- A typical tortoise has a pair of gulars, a pair of humerals, a pair of pectorals, a pair of abdominals, a pair of femorals, and a pair of anal scutes.

-In many tortoise species, the male has a longer tail, a concave plastron, curved-in supracaudal scute, and sometimes a more angular anal notch (angle between the anal scutes).
+Sexing -- In many tortoise species, the male has a longer tail, a concave plastron, curved-in supracaudal scute, and sometimes a more angular anal notch (angle between the anal scutes).
 Each species has its own gender characteristics though.

-However, the plastron of the Angulate tortoise has a unique feature: a single, protruding gular scute (throat shield).
-This scute gives the species its popular name Bowsprit tortoise.
+However, the plastron of the angulate tortoise has a unique feature: a single, protruding gular scute (throat shield).
+This scute gives the species its popular name bowsprit tortoise.
 Bowsprit is the long pole in the front of a sailing ship.
-The Angulate tortoise also has a pair of humerals, a pair of pectorals, a pair of abdominals, a pair of femorals, and a pair of anal scutes.
+The angulate tortoise also has a pair of humerals, a pair of pectorals, a pair of abdominals, a pair of femorals, and a pair of anal scutes.

 Angulate / bowsprit tortoise plastron scutes (bottom).